See MapTrack in action

 • Electrical substations

-Summary: Location visibility prevents delays caused by missing equipment.
+Summary: Location visibility prevents delays caused by missing equipment, ensuring operations run smoothly and maintenance tasks are completed efficiently.

 5. Automate Preventive Maintenance Scheduling